 Either approach directly from a pullout south of the Gallatin Tower parking, or park as for the Gallatin Tower and head up this feature's approach trail.
 Then head south and uphill from a faint trail extending from the last switchback before reaching the base of Gallatin Tower.
 Some loose ascending through a sandy gully will bring you to the base of the Cube in a few minutes.
 I'd recommend the latter approach if only so you can get a warmup on the Bowling Ball Wall before getting savagely pumped on the Cube (which has a distinct shortage of anything easier than 12a).

-Mountain Project's determination of some of the classic, most popular, highest rated routes for The Cube:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for The Cube:

 Featured Route For The Cube